-DOR also reports credit use on tax year basis.
-This data is available from 1995, when the credit was first established.
-It should be noted that this data differs from credit use by fiscal year for several reasons, including filing extensions and varied corporate tax years.
-Table 1 shows the cost of the corporate tax credit by tax year since the credit's inception in 1995.
-Table 2 displays the same information for the individual tax credit.
+DOR also reports credit use on a tax year basis.
+This data is available from when the credit was first established.
+It should be noted that this data differs from credit use by fiscal year for several reasons, including the filling of extended and amended tax returns and time periods that do not fully overlap.
+Table 2 shows use of the corporate tax credit by tax year since the credit's inception in 1995.